distinto1/tooling/README.md

 Modification to README file checked

-A line was removed to check
+Edit our READme file to check the effect on our Jenkins build